 After a truck accident resulting in injuries, there are often more questions than answers.
 Victims and family members want to know what caused the accident, who was responsible, what insurance coverage may be available, and much more.

-At the law firm of Abraham, Watkins, Nichols, Sorrels, Agosto & Aziz, we help people through the aftermath of serious 18-wheeler accidents.
-For a free consultation with one of our attorneys, please call us at 800-580-9121.
+The Texas truck accident attorneys at Abraham, Watkins, Nichols, Agosto, Aziz & Stogner, help people through the aftermath of serious 18-wheeler accidents.
+For a free consultation with one of our attorneys, please call us at 713-396-3964.
 Otherwise, you can complete our online contact form.

-Please read the following information for answers to frequently asked questions about semi-truck accidents.
+Please read the following information for answers to frequently asked questions about semi-truck or 18-wheeler accidents.

 Q: What are some of the different theories of liability alleged in trucking accidents?